xyurt/httplite/README.md

 ## How It Works

-- Parses HTTP/1.x request line (method, path, version).
+- Parses HTTP/1.x request or response line (method, path, version).
 - Iterates over headers with zero-copy pointer arithmetic.
 - No dependencies, dynamic memory allocation or even the standart library.